Culture and Interpretation

 Places to Discover and Ways to Explore

-Uncover the story of Lobster Cove Head – the people, the history and the Lighthouse that served as a beacon to those returning from sea.
+Explore the grounds surrounding the lighthouse, picnic amongst the tuckamore and take in amazing sunsets.
+While wandering this dramatic headland, discover the story of Lobster Cove Head– its people, its history and the light that served as a beacon to those returning from sea.

 Special School Programs